dblanque/interlock-frontend/README.md

 ### GPO Management

-Group Policy Object Management is one of the main reasons as to why I started this project, albeit the scope is a bit out of my reach due to time constraints, hopefully I might get to finish it one day.
+Group Policy Object Management is one of the main reasons as to why I started this project.
+I still haven't found a way to make this work from a Django Backend through an LDAP Connector.
 If you're interested in contributing, feel free to do so!
-*This might never be implemented or may take a long time due to other commitments.*

 ### Server Management
-*This might never be implemented or may take a long time due to other commitments.*
+*This might never be implemented.*
 This tab will require to have an ssh key or be the locally installed server
  - [ ] Start Service
  - [ ] Stop Service